 7. If you’re at all suspicious, report the contact.
 You can report the firm or scam to the FCA by contacting the FCA’s Consumer Helpline on 0800 111 6768 or using the reporting form.
-Please also inform Computershare, our registrars, on +44 (0)370 703 6363.
+Please also inform Computershare, our transfer agent and registrar, on +44 (0)370 703 6363.
 They are not able to investigate such incidents but will record the details and pass them on to Ferguson plc and liaise with the FCA on your behalf.

 What to do if you are the victim of a scam